Supersymmetric hybrid inflation with non-minimal coupling to gravity: Slow-roll inflation parameters and related observables

 are the power spectrum of scalar and tensor perturbations respectively.
 It should be noted that all the quantities with a subscript $H$ are evaluated at the inflation scale $\phi_H$, at which some 50 -- 60 e-folds are produced before the end of inflation.
 If we define a quantity $\delta_{ns}$ by

-then using the equation (\ref{eq28}) we may rewrite the equation (\ref{eq29}) as a constraint equation among the observables as \cite{Mariana}
+then using the equation (\ref{eq32}) we may rewrite the equation (\ref{eq33}) as a constraint equation among the observables as \cite{Mariana}

-This constraint equation should be satisfied by any model of inflation that based on the slow-roll approximation as it is model independent.
+This constraint equation should be satisfied by any model of inflation that is based on the slow-roll approximation as it is model independent.
 Hence it would indicate a departure from the slow-roll approximation if the values obtained for the observables fail to satisfy this equation.

 The reported value of the tensor-to-scalar ratio from the BICEP2 \cite{BICEP2} experiment is $r = 0.20^{+0.07}_{-0.05}$.
 After the foreground subtraction based on dust model its value is reported as $r = 0.16^{+0.07}_{-0.05}$.
-It is a significantly higher value than the upper bound set by the Planck Collaboration ($r < 0.11$ at 95\% c.l.) \cite{PLANCK, PLANCK2}, indicating a large scale inflation.
+It is a significantly higher value than the upper bound set by the Planck Collaboration ($r < 0.11$ at 95\% c.l.) \cite{PLANCK,PLANCK2}, indicating a large scale inflation.
 From this reported data of the BICEP2 experiment it can be inferred that the scale of inflation to lie in the range $2.03\times 10^{16}$ GeV $<\Delta<$ $2.36\times 10^{16}$ GeV.
 But, most recent combined analysis of the data of BICEP2 and Keck Array experiments \cite{BICEP2Keck} sets the upper limit of $r$ as $< 0.07$ at $95$\% c.l., which is in consistent with the Planck's upper bound.
 Similarly, the latest data of Planck \cite{PLANCK2} give the constraint on the scalar spectral index with $n_s$ = $0.968\pm 0.006$ at $68$\% c.l..
-As there is(are) no conclusive observation(s) yet on the expected value $r$, we will use all these observed data on $r$ to analyze our model.
-Hence, in the light of these data, if we take $\delta_{ns} = 0.032$ and $0.15<r<0.27$, a simple calculation from the equation (\ref{eq35}) gives that $n_{tk}$ will take values within the range $-2.48\times 10^{-4}<n_{tk}< 0.59\times 10^{-4}$.
-Similarly for the Planck's and BICEP2/Keck's upper limits on $r$, such calculation gives $-2.51\times 10^{-4} < n_{tk} < 0$ and $-2.03\times 10^{-4} < n_{tk} < 0$ respectively.
+As the BICEP2 experiment data on $r$ reported in the Ref. \cite{BICEP2} is overestimated and also there is(are) no conclusive observation(s) yet on the expected value $r$, we will use upper limits of Planck's and BICEP2/Keck's data on $r$ to analyze our model.
+Hence, in the light of these data, if we take $\delta_{ns} = 0.032$, a simple calculation from the equation (\ref{eq40}) gives that $n_{tk}$ will take values within the ranges of $-2.51\times 10^{-4} < n_{tk} < 0$ and $-2.03\times 10^{-4} < n_{tk} < 0$ for the Planck's and BICEP2/Keck's upper limits on $r$ respectively.
 Thus these will additionally set constraints to test our model.